A Feast for Odin

 A Feast for Odin is a Euro-style game created by Uwe Rosenberg.
 It is a worker placement game focused on placement of irregular cardboard polyominoes into boards owned by each player.
 The polyominoes are between 2 and 12 square units large, with art depicting various Viking-themed items such as beans, milk, flax, and linen.
 The full game is 7 rounds long, with an option for a shorter 6-round game.
 The rounds increase in length; the number of workers each player may use goes up by 1 each round.

+The game includes a 20-page historificating almanac written by Gernot Köpke.